FRBNY-DSGE/DSGE.jl/docs/src/input_data.md

     model requires data.
 This is perfectly okay if your data series starts after `date_presample_start`.

-If you experience any problems using *FredData.jl*, ensure your API key is provided correctly and that there are no issues with your firewall, etc. Any issues with *FredData.jl* proper should be reported on that project's page.
+If you experience any problems using FredData.jl, ensure your API key is provided correctly and that there are no issues with your firewall, etc. Any issues with FredData.jl proper should be reported on that project's page.